qbnetworks/.github/profile/README.md

 * [Açık Ağ Platformu( Open Network Platform)](https://www.acikag.xyz/)
 * [Kernel R&D](https://cekirdek.xyz/)

-## QB Networks Ethics Declaration — *Principles with Inspirational Notes*
+# QB Networks Ethical Declaration — Principles with Inspirational Notes

-## 1. **Human Dignity is Fundamental**
+1. **Human Dignity is Fundamental**
-We consider human dignity as the center of all our activities.
-Technology, data, software or decision solutions can never surpass humanity.
+   All our activities center on human dignity.
+Technology, data, software, or decision-making mechanisms must never supersede humanity.

-*“No idea that does not defend humanity is legitimate.”* — **Aliya Izetbegovic**
+   *“A human is God’s vicegerent on earth; anything that harms them betrays the divine trust.”* — Prophet Muhammad (PBUH)

-## 2. **Ethical Leadership Comes from Responsibility, Not Authority**
+2. **Ethical Leadership Stems from Responsibility**
-We believe in a leadership approach that derives its decision-making power not from above, but from principle and accountability.
+   Decision-making power comes not from authority but from integrity and accountability.
+Leadership finds meaning in serving the community.

-*“A leader who underestimates his people is the grave digger of the country.”* — **Aliya Izetbegovic**
+   *“Leadership is about offering freedom to others.”* — Richard Stallman, Founder of the Free Software Movement

-## 3. **Pluralism is Strength**
+3. **Pluralism is Strength**
-Different voices and disciplines, is not a conflict  but a wealth for us.
-We believe in listening and unifying dialogues.
+   Diverse voices and disciplines are not conflict but richness.
+We believe in a dialogue culture that listens and unites.
-*“Differences are a law of God.
-To respect them is to be human.”* — **Aliya Izetbegovic**
+   *“Differences are God’s law.
+Respecting them is what makes us human.”* — Alija Izetbegović

-## 4. **Open Knowledge is a Common Wealth**
+4. **Open Knowledge is a Shared Asset**
-Knowledge is a trust to be shared, not hidden.
-Openness is not only access, but also *virtuous production*.
+   Knowledge is not to be hoarded but shared.
+Openness means not just access but virtuous production.

-*“When knowledge ceases to be power and is combined with virtue, then civilization becomes.”* — **Aliya Izetbegovic**
+   *“Knowledge is the foundation of freedom; sharing it grows humanity’s legacy.”* — Linus Torvalds, Linux Kernel Developer

-## 5. **Consultation with Society Combines with Decision**
+5. **Consultation with Community Shapes Decisions**
-Every final decision may be in the hands of the founder, but the process is shaped by community.
-We want to build decision structures that is based on mutual learn, document and are open to contribution.
+   Final decisions may rest with the decision-maker, but the process is shaped by the community.
+We build open, learning, and participatory decision structures.

-*“Freedom is the right of only those who are willing to listen to others.”* — **Aliya Izetbegovic**
+   *“A community’s strength lies in listening to every voice.”* — Eric S. Raymond, Open Source Software Advocate

-## 6. **Balance of Freedom and Responsibility**
+6. **Balance of Freedom and Responsibility**
-For us, freedom is not lack of discipline, but a part of responsibility.
-We observe this balance both in code and in relationships.
+   Freedom is not recklessness but a reflection of responsibility.
+We uphold this balance in code and relationships.

-*“Man is free, but not irresponsible.
-Freedom without responsibility is anarchy.”* — **Aliya Izetbegovic**
+   *“Freedom is complete only when it respects the freedom of others.”* — Prophet Muhammad (PBUH)

-## 7. **Digital Justice and Accessibility**
+7. **Digital Justice and Accessibility**
-We design our technological solutions in a way that every individual can access.
-Justice begins digitally, we produce inclusivity, not discrimination.
+   Our technological solutions must be accessible to all.
+Justice begins in the digital realm, fostering inclusion, not discrimination.

-*“No justice is complete unless justice reaches everyone.”* — **Aliya Izetbegovic**
+   *“Accessibility is the conscience of technology.”* — Tim Berners-Lee, Inventor of the World Wide Web

-## 8. **Principle Comes Before Profit**
+8. **Principles Precede Profit**
-Profit can never take precedence over principle.
-Production without ethical compromise is our definition of sustainability.
+   Profit must never override principles.
+Ethical production is our definition of sustainability.

-*“Profit without morality is another form of destruction.”* — **Aliya Izetbegovic**

-This structure represents not only the technical, but also the universal and human aspect of QB Networks.
+   *“Morality must be the compass of every decision.”* — Alija Izetbegović

+9. **Transparency Builds Trust**
+   We are transparent in all our processes.
+Trust is built through openness and honesty.
+   *“Transparency is the soul of a system; without it, nothing endures.”* — Julian Assange, WikiLeaks Founder

+10. **Technology Serves Humanity**
+    Technology is a tool for human welfare.
+Every innovation must benefit society.
+    *“Technology should liberate humanity, not chain it.”* — Aaron Swartz, Open Access Activist

+This framework represents QB Networks’ technical, philosophical, and humanistic vision.

 ## Free Software is all about Freedom of Speech